ahmadazimi/laravel-media-manager/README.md

 ### This package is still under development.

-Laravel 4 advanced media manager package based on [elFinder 2.1](https://github.com/Studio-42/elFinder/tree/2.1).
-Note that this package is still under development and please don't use it in a production version of your project.
-I hope I can finish it as soon as posiible.
+Laravel 4 advanced media manager (file manager and uploader) package based on [elFinder 2.1](https://github.com/Studio-42/elFinder/tree/2.1).
+Note that this package is still under development.
+You can use this file manager in Laravel 4 as a standalone media manager or as a plugin for TinyMCE or CKEditor.
+For more info take a look at files in `src/views` folder.

 ### Installation